matthewkenzie/FCCAnalyses/examples/FCCee/flavour/B2Inv/README.md

 ### Analyzers

 Some dedicated C++ functions are added to `FCCAnalyses/analyzers/dataframe/` for this analysis.
 Right now they are mostly just dumped into `myUtils` (the odd one in some other namespace) in labelled code block.
 In the future they should be moved to the "correct" namespace depending on functionality/similarity with existing functions.
+- TODO: Also need to check if B2Inv specific analyzers should be moved to FCCeePhysicsPerformance
 ### `config.py`

 This contains almost all of the configuration options, most importantly: